jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 **EXERCISE**:

-Calculate the pixel-based maximal temperature _for each season_.
+Calculate the pixel-based average temperature _for each season_.
 Make a plot (`imshow`) with each of the seasons in a separate subplot next to each other.

 <details><summary>Hints</summary>